yikwun/jekyll-now/projects.md

 #### YouTube GUI

 YouTube is widely known as a leader in the video sharing platform with over five billion videos watched every day.
 I have created an application that can save your favourite videos from a search on YouTube, while also providing a functionality to rate videos locally.
 Ultimately, a collection of all your favourite videos are compiled into one place which can be accessed instantly!
+The following images were created using the search query "cat".

 ![_config.yml]({{ site.baseurl }}/images/youtube01.png){: .center }